Dec 082010

 Anthony Olszewski

-3 Responses to “NYC Apple Store Beatles billboards”
+3 thoughts on “NYC Apple Store Beatles billboards”

 1. Every morning for the past three weeks I’ve been driving past the huge Beatles/Apple billboard on the connector section of 101 in San Francisco, thinking to myself, “Gee, doesn’t that look GREAT?
 Isn’t that just the coolest photograph, the coolest billboard ever?”
 I’m gonna think that tomorrow morning too.